-A relatively high richness of 26 taxa was found at site 3, nine taxa more than the median richness found by previous surveys, and equal to the previously recorded maximum richness (Table 2).
-The community was dominated by a typical weedbed fauna including three 'moderately sensitive' taxa (amphipods (very abundant Paracalliope and extremely abundant paraleptamphopids) and very abundant stick-cased caddis (Triplectides)); and three 'tolerant' taxa (extremely abundant snail (Potamopyrgus), and abundant orthoclad midges and sandfly larvae (Austrosimulium)) (Table 3).
+A moderate richness of 17 taxa was found at site 3, equal to the median richness found by previous surveys (Table 2).
+The community was dominated by a typical weedbed fauna including two 'moderately sensitive' taxa (amphipods (abundant Paracalliope and very abundant paraleptamphopids)); and two 'tolerant' taxa (extremely abundant snail (Potamopyrgus), and abundant sandfly larvae (Austrosimulium)) (Table 3).

-The moderate proportion of 'tolerant' taxa in the community (50% of richness) was reflected in the MCI score of 85 units which was eight units higher than the median of previously recorded scores, a statistically insignificant difference (Table 2 and Figure 2), and a score typical of weedy habitats that are in good condition.
-MCI scores have consistently been near to or above the median since 2000, and the current result follows this pattern.
-It also indicates that the result from the last survey was a one-off (Figure 2).
-The SQMCIS score of 4.5 was also typical of weedy habitats, and slightly higher than the long term median for this site due principally to the numerical dominance of two 'moderately sensitive' amphipod taxa.
+The moderate proportion of 'tolerant' taxa in the community (53% of richness) was reflected in the MCI score of 82 units which was five units higher than the median of previously recorded scores, a statistically insignificant difference (Table 2 and Figure 2), and a score typical of weedy habitats that are in good condition.
+MCI scores have consistently been near to or above the median since 2000, and the current result follows this pattern, although a seasonal pattern appears to be emerging also.
+It appears that higher MCI scores are being recorded in spring, with lower scores recorded in summer (Figure 2).
+The current scores indicates improvement from the previous summer survey, although the SQMCIs score of 4.5 was equal to that recorded in the previous survey, and was also typical of weedy habitats, and slightly higher than the long term median for this site due principally to the numerical dominance of two 'moderately sensitive' amphipod taxa.

-Overall, this indicates that the community was in average to above average condition, and there is no indication that the stormwater discharge from the MASL site had had any impact on this community.
+The change in MCI score is likely related to improved flow and habitat conditions, as summer flow conditions are generally less favourable to 'sensitive' taxa, due to warmer waters and lower dissolved oxygen concentrations, especially in weedy streams.
+Overall, this indicates that the community was in average condition, and there is no indication that the stormwater discharge from the MASL site had had any impact on this community.

-Community richness at site 4 (21 taxa) was two taxa higher than the median richness found by all previous surveys (Table 2, Figure 3) and slightly less than that recorded upstream in the current survey.
+Community richness at site 4 (19 taxa) was equal to the median richness found by all previous surveys (Table 2, Figure 3), and slightly more than that recorded upstream in the current survey.

-The absence of impacts from the MASL stormwater discharge was also recorded at site 4, with the MCI score (82) being five units higher than the median, reflecting the similar proportion of 'tolerant' taxa present (48% of richness) in the community.
+The absence of impacts from the MASL stormwater discharge was also recorded at site 4, with the MCI score (81) being three units higher than the median, and only one unit less than that recorded at site 3, reflecting the similar proportion of 'tolerant' taxa present (47% of richness) in the community.
 The variability in numbers of taxa recorded at sites 3 and 4 in the Mangaone tributary to date is illustrated in Figure 4.

-Macroinvertebrate communities at site 3 (closer to the swampy headwaters and MASL stormwater discharge) have generally contained lower numbers of taxa than the communities at site 4 (see medians and ranges in Table 2), although this result was not repeated in the current survey.
+Macroinvertebrate communities at site 3 (closer to the swampy headwaters and MASL stormwater discharge) have generally contained lower numbers of taxa than the communities at site 4 (see medians and ranges in Table 2), and this result was repeated in the current survey.
 The lower numbers of taxa at site 3 may be explained by the close proximity of this site to the upstream swamp.
 The swampy habitat may not be a significant source of colonisation of stream invertebrates by means of downstream drift.
-In the current survey, community richness at site 3 was nine taxa taxon more, and at site 4 two taxa more, than their respective historical median values.
+In the current survey, community richness at both sites 3 and 4 were equal to their respective historical median values.

-The site 4 community was dominated by similar taxa as those recorded upstream (Table 3), although there was reduced abundance of Triplectides mayfly and sandfly larvae (Austrosimulium), and the addition of 'moderately sensitive' mites and 'tolerant' water striders (Microvelia) and empidid midge larvae.
-There were a small number of significant differences in individual taxon abundances between sites, reflecting only subtle differences in habitat between the sites.
-These changes had little effect on the SQMCIS scores, which differed by only 0.1 unit between sites.
+The site 4 community was dominated by the same taxa as those recorded upstream (Table 3), with the exception of Austrosimulium sandfly, and the addition of 'tolerant' water striders (Microvelia) and Polypedilum midge larvae.
+There were six significant differences in individual taxon abundances between sites, reflecting the subtle differences in habitat between the sites.
+These changes had little effect on the SQMCI_S scores, which differed by only 0.1 unit between sites.